thesleax/ticket-bot/README.md

    ```
    This will install Yarn globally.

-2️⃣ Navigate to the bot’s directory, open a terminal, and install the required modules:
+2️⃣ Navigate to the bot's directory, open a terminal, and install the required modules:
    ```sh
    yarn install
    ```